atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 ## Even more TODOs 😇

 - What happens if I'm currently a guest and I click to invite someone to a portal?
-- Can the host remove someone from their list while collaborating is still ongoing? https://github.com/atom/teletype/pull/344#discussion_r175019764